Dynatrace/demo-netflow/docs/index.md

 !!! info "More than just NetFlow"
     In this demo we use NetFlow data but the Dynatrace collector, and more specifically the [netflow receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/netflowreceiver){target=_blank} inside the collector, also supports IPFIX and sFlow.

+!!! tip "Dynatrace Support"
+    The Dynatrace OpenTelemetry collector distribution is recommended as a best practice for any deployment involving OpenTelemetry.

+    It is also fully supported meaning you can raise support tickets.

 ![architecture](images/netflow-arch-1.jpg)

 <div class="grid cards" markdown>